 - Know Your Enemy: It’s common for prospects to ask you “why your product is better than X”, and when that question pops up, it helps if you have a ready answer in place.
 Know your competitor products’ strengths and weaknesses, and why your product is better.
 Convincing answers to questions like these might make or break your sale.

 - Showcase Your USPs: Every product needs to have a unique selling proposition that will help make customers understand what makes your product better than the rest.
 If your product doesn’t have one, then you need to create a narrative around that and evangelize it within your company.

 Go Get ‘Em!

 While these 5 steps can help you improve your sales team’s outreach and pitch right off the bat, there is no one-size-fits-all solution for this need, and you’ll need to figure out what works best for your team as you go.
 Make sure your teammates are happy, healthy, and motivated while working for long hours in isolation.
-Here’s a guide that gives you tips on managing your remote team to help you do this.
+The below two guides gives you tips on managing your remote teams: